An elementary introduction to information geometry: Prerequisite: Basics of differential geometry

-A metric tensor $g$ of manifold $M$ is said {\em conformal} when $\inner{\cdot}{\cdot}_p = \kappa(p) \inner{\cdot}{\cdot}_{\mathrm{Euclidean}}$.
-That is, when the inner product is a scalar function $\kappa(\cdot)$ of the Euclidean dot product.
+Usually $g'$ is chosen as the Euclidean metric.
 In conformal geometry, we can measure angles between vectors in tangent planes as if we were in an Euclidean space, without any deformation.
-This is handy for checking orthogonality (in charts).
+This is handy for checking orthogonality in charts.
 For example, Poincar\'e disk model of hyperbolic geometry is conformal but Klein disk model is not conformal (except at the origin), see~\cite{HVD-2010}.